Rookantha Gunathilake

 Mario Glory Rookantha Goonatillake (born 5 September 1959: රූකාන්ත ගුණතිලක) is a Sri Lankan singer, musician, and songwriter.
 Known for his innovative contributions to Sri Lankan pop music, he rose to prominence in the late 1980s.

 Rookantha’s career was disrupted in 2000 when he and his wife, Chandralekha Perera, were subjected to politically motivated harassment under the administration of then-President Chandrika Kumaratunga.
 Following the attack, the family relocated to the United States, where they continued to focus on their music careers.
 In 2018, Rookantha returned to Sri Lanka and resumed his role as a key figure in the music industry.

 He is known for his contributions to Sri Lankan pop and sentimental music, with a repertoire that includes over 200 songs and a lasting impact on the country’s music scene.
 Rookantha frequently collaborates with his wife and daughters, Raini Charuka and Windy Goonatillake, who have also pursued careers in music.

 Personal life

-Mario Glory Rookantha Goonatillake was born on 5 September 1959 in Kandy, Sri Lanka, into a middle-class family.
+Mario Glory Rookantha Goonatillake was born on 5 September 1959 in Kegalle, Sri Lanka, into a middle-class family.
 From a young age, he displayed a passion for music, leading his parents to arrange piano lessons with a local music teacher.
 He attended St. Mary's College, Kegalle for his primary education and later studied at St. Anthony's College, Kandy, where he learned music under distinguished musicians like Stanley Peiris and Cyril Brown.
 Despite entering the music industry early, Rookantha successfully completed his G.C.E.
 Advanced Levels.

 He is married to singer and former actress Chandralekha Perera.
 The couple has two daughters: Raini Charuka (born 10 April 1991), who is also a prominent singer, and Windy (born 26 December).